-This section includes a description of the anticipated effects of YCWA's proposed Project, which includes YCWA's proposed PM&E measures (Appendix E2) on terrestrial resources.
-The section is divided into the following areas: 1) effects of construction-related activities; 2) effects of continued Project O&M, especially with regards to a) effects on special-status/CESA-listed plants; b) effects on riparian habitats and wetlands; c) effects related to the spread of noxious weeds; and d) effects on special-status/CESA-listed and fully protected wildlife.
+This section includes a description of the anticipated effects of the proposed Project on terrestrial resources and YCWA's proposed conditions to mitigate those effects.
+The section is divided into the following areas: 1) effects on special-status/CESA-listed plants; 2) effects on riparian habitats and wetlands; 3) effects related to the spread of noxious weeds; 4) effects on special-status/CESA-listed and fully protected wildlife; and 5) effects due to new ground-disturbing activities.